ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 - The AppModule is also responsible to define how the application is bootstrapped.
 - Even though nowadays most providers/services can be defined without NgModules it is still a solution for more complex scenarios.
 - In pre-Ivy applications, entryComponents needed to be defined.
 Not required anymore in the Ivy-world.
 - Additional schemas can be defined.
-For example to use custom elements with Angular
+For example to use custom elements with Angular.

 ## How small / big should a module be?

-Without thinking about bundle optimisation and test isolation, it's totally up to your preference.
+Without thinking about bundle optimisation and test isolation, it is totally up to your preference.
 You can define a NgModule per component or have a bigger module for many components.
 Both ways are totally fine.

 ## How modules are bundled